 Apart from the preventative measures already described there are other treatments available if you have osteoporosis.
 These may slow down the loss of bone or reduce the risk of fractures.

 - Calcium and vitamin D As mentioned earlier, people over 60 may benefit from taking small daily amounts of vitamin D, along with 1500 mg of calcium.
 Stronger vitamin D preparations are sometimes used to treat osteoporosis in younger people.

-- Bisphosphonates This group of drugs works by slowing bone loss; in many people, an increase in bone density can be measured over 5 years of treatment.
-Both alendronate (Fosamax) and risedronate (Actonel) reduce the risk of hip and spine fractures in patients with osteoporosis.
+- Bisphosphonates This group of drugs works by slowing bone loss in many people, an increase in bone density can be measured over 5 years of treatment.
+Both alendronate and risedronate reduce the risk of hip and spine fractures in patients with osteoporosis.
 These drugs cannot be taken with food, and specific instructions on how to take the tablets are provided as they can cause irritation of the gullet.
 They are available either as daily-dose tablets or weekly-dose tablets.
-Etidronate (Didronel) is a slightly weaker drug of the same group, which is well tolerated and is taken in 3-month cycles

 How can osteoporosis be detected?

-If a doctor suspects osteoporosis, s/he can order a scan to test the strength or density of the bones.
+If a doctor suspects osteoporosis, she or He can order a scan to test the strength or density of the bones.
 This scan is now available at many hospitals throughout the country.
 The results will tell how much risk there is of the bones fracturing.
 You will need to lie on a couch, fully clothed, for about 15 minutes while your bones are x-rayed.
 The dose of x-rays is tiny – about the same as spending a day out in the sun.
-The technique is called dual-energy x-ray absorptiometry (DEXA).
+The technique is called dual-energy x-ray absorptiometry.